minprog/cs50x-1718-1819/overviews/Module 2/overview.md

 6. Practice with:

+    - book chapter 4 (conditionals) and take the test

-    - book chapter 5 (conditionals) and take the test
+    - book chapter 5 (while loops) and take the test

-    - book chapter 6 (strings) and take the test
+    - book chapter 6 (for-loops) and take the test

-    - book chapter 7 (for-loops) and take the test
+    - book chapter 7 (strings) and take the test

 7. Implement: